verge-io/docs/docs/product-guide/permissions.md

 ## To View all Permissions:
-This will display all permissions defined for the VeregOS Cloud.
+This will display all permissions defined for the VergeOS Cloud.
 1. From the Main Dashboard, click **System**.
 2. Click **Permissions**.
 3. All permissions for the entire cloud are displayed.
 Hint: List can be sorted or filtered to focus on certain permissions.